amhou/nwbalfest/full_site/contents/about/andrew.md

 ### Andrew Hou

-A Seattle native for the past 10 years, Andrew is a dedicated Balboa dancer who also sits on the board of the Savoy Swing Club, a swing dancing non-profit organization.
-He loves eating noodles more than swing dancing.
-Andrew also loves Lego, is bad at computers, and has a car that frequently breaks down.
+(Not Dr.) Andrew Hou once grew a garden on his head.
+His skills include vacuuming, washing dishes, doing laundry, and raking leaves.
+He is bad at computers and his car frequently breaks down.